50gramx/trancescript-core/METRICS_SETUP.md

 4. Deploy to GitHub Pages
 5. Monitor community growth!

-The metrics will help demonstrate Pathlight's impact and build community confidence.
+The metrics will help demonstrate TranceScript's impact and build community confidence.